RetroAchievements/docs/docs/developer-docs/devquests.md

 9. Has obtained at least five badges through DevQuest.

 ::: warning NOTE
-A constantly evolving toolkit means that these requirements are subject to change at any time
+A constantly evolving toolkit means that these requirements are subject to change at any time.
 :::

 ### 005 [Trigger Happy](https://retroachievements.org/game/15952)